Will Jordan (rugby union): International career

-After an outstanding Super Rugby Aotearoa season and scoring 2 brilliant tries in the North v South game he was named in the All Blacks squad for the 2020 Rugby Championship.
+Following the Super Rugby Aotearoa season and scoring two tries in the North v South game, he was selected for the All Blacks squad for the 2020 Rugby Championship.

 Jordan made his All Blacks debut against Australia on 7 November 2020 in a 24–22 loss for New Zealand, becoming All Black number 1191.
 Jordan returned from injury for the final test of 2020 and scored 2 tries in a 38–0 win over Argentina.
 Jordan was again named in the All Blacks squad to play Tonga and Fiji in the July 2021 Steinlager Series.
 In the first game of the 2021 season for the All Blacks, Jordan scored 5 tries against Tonga at Mount Smart Stadium in a 102–0 win for the side.
 He scored another 3 tries later in the year against the United States of America in a 14–104 win for the All Blacks.

 Jordan received the World Rugby Breakthrough Player of the Year Award in 2021.

+On 11 July 2026, Jordan scored a hat-trick of tries in a 47–17 win against Italy in Wellington to become the highest ever try-scorer for the All Blacks, bringing up his 50th try and surpassing the previous record of 49 set by Doug Howlett 19 years previously.